Alvarian/Alvarian/README.md

 # About

-I am an indie programmer from New York.
-Passionate discovering new ideas, and applying them.
-Big projects ahead.

-🦄 to be.
+As a junior developer and polyglot enthusiast, I have a passion for solving problems and creating innovative solutions using a variety of programming languages, including JavaScript, Python, Bash, and SQL.
+I am always eager to learn new technologies and expand my skill set.
+Check out my GitHub repositories to see some of my projects and to follow my journey as a developer.

-Future technologies will be included touching more on native deployments and web assembly.
+Future technologies will be included touching more on native deployments and web assembly with a focus on automation.

 ## Overview